OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

 Introduction
 ================================================================================

-The Guides shows how to provision and manage remote Docker Hosts with Docker Machine on your OpenNebula cloud.
+This guide shows how to provision and manage remote Docker Hosts with Docker Machine on your OpenNebula cloud.

 Prerequisites
 ================================================================================